StemmlerSisters/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 ```
 #### Locating the README

-Create a new implementation of the `INuGetResource` interface, `ReadMeDownloadResource`.
+Create a new implementation of the `INuGetResource` interface, `ReadmeUriTemplateResource`.
-This will only be available for sources which have implemented the new `PackageBaseAddress` resource type.
+This will only be available for sources which have implemented the new `ReadmeUriTemplate` resource type.

 Update `IPackageSearchMetadata` to include the `ReadmeFileUrl` field.
 `LocalPackageSearchMetadata` will populate the field with the location of the README, if available, on the local disk.